 8. Kid O Go Car, $14, Amazon

 This push car comes in many colors and is easy for toddlers to grasp.

-Melissa & Doug has great puzzles for all ages.
+Melissa & Doug makes great puzzles for all ages.
 This is a good starter puzzle as tiny hands learn to fit pieces together.

-Little hands can construct their own zoo and interact with the animals.
+Animals are a big interest for toddlers.
+Little hands can construct their own zoos and interact with the animals.

 Water is fascinating to 1-year-olds.
-These bath toys are good for bath or anytime at the sink.
+These toys are good for bath or anytime at the sink.

-These bath toys are easy to hold and let toddlers set things in motion.
+This bath toy is easy to hold and lets toddlers set things in motion.

-Toddlers can start to unleash their artistic side with these organic, plant-based finger paints.
+Toddlers can start to unleash their artistic sides with these organic, plant-based finger paint.
 (They will eat it.
 They eat everything.)